Creating API Credentials

-Authentication IDs and Secrets cannot be retrieved if lost
+Authentication IDs and secrets cannot be retrieved if lost

 No Shipium employee or system has these values – only the ability to cryptographically validate them.

 The following steps apply to both key types.

-Many companies create multiple keys for different parts of their organization or different software use cases, and these names can help keep track of a key's purpose.
+- In the Create Key / Create Oauth Client dialog, enter a meaningful name for the key or Oauth client.
+Then select the Create button.
+Many companies create multiple keys/clients for different parts of their organization or different software use cases, and these names can help keep track of a key/client's purpose.

-- Click the Download button and save these somewhere secure.
-They are only visible once and cannot be retrieved after this, even by Shipium.
+- The dialog shown below is displayed.
+It shows the API Key ID (ID) and API Key you'll use for authentication to access the APIs.
+Click the Download button and save these somewhere secure.
+Your ID and Secret are only visible once and cannot be retrieved after this, even by Shipium.

 Creating multiple keys

-If you do want to create multiple keys for different parts of your organization or different software use cases:
+To create multiple keys for different parts of your organization or different software use cases:

-- Click Create Key or Create Oauth Client again, and
+- click Create Key or Create Oauth Client again; and

 Updated 5 months ago